Thalictrum aquilegiifolium

 I love Thalictrum.
 It is a fantastic herbaceous perennial, tall with delicate fluffy flowers which seem to float on the breeze.

-The height of Thalictrum depends on the variety, but it is a tall plant, growing between 1.2 -2.5M.
+The height of Thalictrum depends on the variety some of which reach 1.2 -2.5m.
 It is one of the best and easiest plants to grow and gives a great height to the borders.
 Thalictrum, common name Meadow Rue, flowers in the summer and has the additional benefit of long-lasting flowers with attractive seed heads.
 It is herbaceous, which means it dies back over the autumn, leaving bare earth in the winter, from which fresh new growth appears in the spring.

 Thalictrum has multiple flower heads which are usually shades of pink/purple and also white, with long-lasting flowers.
 The image above left show Thalictrum aquilegiifolium which is commonly sold in garden centres.
 It has the RHS garden merit award and is fully hardy.
-The other images above are on the right Thalictrum delavayi, also readily available online and in garden centres, and the middle image is T. Album a white variety.
+The other images above are on the right Thalictrum delavayi, also readily available online and in garden centres, and there is also a white variety T. Album.
 Thalictrum delavayi and aquilegiifolium both grow up to around a meter which makes them ideal for the back of a border.
 Thalictrum can be cut back after flowering or delayed until the late winter/early spring as the foliage and seed heads remain attractive.
 I leave the seed heads and usually I am rewarded by seeing small birds perched on them.

 Thalictrum can self seed but not so much as to be invasive and is trouble free.
 If you need to divide a clump, this is best done early spring or early autumn.
-However, another advantage of Thalictrum is that it can be left for many years undisturbed and does not need routinely to be divided, unlike some other perennials.
+Another advantage of growing Thalictrum is that it can be left undisturbed for many years.
+It does not need regular division, unlike some other perennials.
 It really is maintenance free.

-There is little downside to growing Thalictrum, except perhaps its tendency to self seed.
+If there is a little downside to growing Thalictrum its tendency to self seed.
 The image left is of a lovely white variety known as T. delavayi 'Splendide White ' which is fully hardy and tolerant of dappled shade, preferring soil which is on the damp side.

 Thalictrum in Autumn

-Thalictrum are one of the herbaceous plants which look attractive as it dies back.
+Thalictrum is one of the herbaceous plants which looks attractive as it dies back.

 The seed heads look good for many months after flowering, after which in the autumn the foliage turns a buttery yellow colour with darker stems.